Find a Gay Prisoner Penpal With DoNotPay

 Prison Security Checks

 When corresponding with inmates, you should always remember that your letters are not private.
-Except for legal correspondence between inmates and their lawyers, all other exchanges are subject to scrutiny by prison staff.
+Except for correspondence between inmates and their lawyers, all other exchanges are subject to scrutiny by prison staff.

 Whether you are writing to a familiar person or someone you don’t know well enough, ensure that the content of your letter is not: